utilyre/uvim/README.md

 -   Run `:TSInstall all` to install every treesitter parsers available.

--   See [`:help lspconfig-all`][servers] to get an understanding of how you would setup a language server protocol.
+-   See [`:help lspconfig-all`][lspconfig-all] to get an understanding of how you would setup a language server protocol.

     ```lua
     -- settings/servers.lua